fidalgo/fidalgo.github.io/_posts/2017-01-07-padrino-contribution.md

 Padrino allows setting default values in the controllers to be passed as URL parameters in case we don't provide it, either via HTTP request parameters or via parameters in the `absolute_url` method, to compute the final URL of a request.
-In a quest to find the source of an odd behaviour I ended finding a bug in the framework.
+In a quest to find the source of an odd behaviour, I ended finding a bug in the framework.